thequietlife/web-hacking/assets/notes.md

 Day 16 Checked the DNS records for website, not sure what the problem is.
 Partway through SafeStack SQL Injection tutorial

+Day 17 Can I use an iphone 4s as a server - no, need newer version of iOS.

+Day 18 learning about SQL injection.
+New BC video dropped.